V4Fire/Core/src/core/data/README.md

 ##### Providing an API URL

 You can specify a base URL for your server.
-It can be useful if you have different URLs for development, staging and production.
+It can be useful if you have different URLs for development, staging, and production.
-The API URL is concatenated with base URL of a provider.
+The API URL is concatenated with the base URL of a provider.

 ```js
 import Provider, { provider } from 'core/provider';